jesstierney/pliocene-da/README.md

 ### assimilate
 This folder holds the function `assimilate`.
 This function uses the DASH toolbox to implement a Kalman Filter for a time step of the reconstruction.
 The function allows you to specify the time slice, ensemble/set of estimates, R values, and climate model runs to use as ensemble members.

+The folder also holds the function `loadCoreInputs`.
+This is a utility function used by various functions in the repository (e.g. `assimilate` and `testLocalization`).
+You do not need to call this function directly.

 The folder may also hold `.mat` files, which contain pre-computed Kalman filter outputs from DASH.

 ### reconstructions
 This folder holds the function `exportReconstruction`.
 This function exports assimilation outputs from the DASH toolbox to NetCDF.
 It regrids assimilated state vector variables back onto spatial grids, and combines outputs from preindustrial, mid-Pliocene, and early-Pliocene time slices.
 The folder may also hold NetCDF `.nc` files with pre-built reconstructions.

+### localization
+This folder holds the function `testLocalization`.
+This function performs a series of single-proxy knockout validation experiments for a set of localization radii in a particular time slice.
+Proxy validation values are exported to a NetCDF file.
+The folder may also hold NetCDF `.nc` files with pre-computed localization tests.

 ### dGMST.m
 This function allows you to calculate delta GMST between two pre-processed climate model runs.
 GMST is computed from the tas (near surface air temperature) field using a latitude-weighted spatial mean.